Ratchou/TP-NGS-Nematode/readme.md

 ## Quality analysis of the data

 Data quality was analysed using `fastqc` and visualised using `multiqc` (see script fastqc_data.sh).
-The Multiqc quality report can be visualized [here].
+The Multiqc quality report can be visualized [here](https://github.com/Ratchou/TP-NGS-Nematode/blob/master/multiqc_report.html).
 It shows the presence of adapter sequences.

 ## Sequence cleaning